mikefay/dev.na.bambora.com/source/docs/guides/interac_online.md

 }
 ```

-Before returning the response to your users HTML client, you will need to save the `merchant_data` string in the users session.
-This value can be used as the `{id}` value when creating your 'continue' endpoint URL for the final request in step 3.
+You'll need to save the `merchant_data` to the cardholder's session before returning the response to the HTML client.
+This value will also be used later for the `{id}` in the Continue endpoint URL.

+## Redirecting the cardholder

-The response will have HTML in the `contents`.
-This should be embedded in the user's browser client and this needs to be displayed to the customer to redirect them to the Interac login page.
-Here the customer will log onto their bank account and approve the payment.
-An approved or declined payment will forward the customer back to the Funded or Non-funded URLs (respectively) on your website.
+The HTML in the `contents` from the first response needs to be embedded and displayed in the cardholder's browser.
+This will redirect them to their bank's Interac login portal, and prompt them to enter their credentials and accept the transaction.

 ```html
 <!-- Sample URL Decoded Response -->